ameliadavis/UserGeneratedReadMe/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

 ## Contributing
 *  if you want to add on to this feel free.
 Otherwise I got everything from free and available documentation.
+Oh and a big shout out to my tutor!
 ## Tests
-* What Tests?
+* Test will be designed in later releases.

 ## Questions